 Q: What should be checked during a more thorough inspection of a hard hat?

 A: During a more thorough inspection, the hard hat should be inspected for any signs of damage, including cracks, dents, gouges, or other deformities.
-The suspension system should also be checked for signs of wear and tear, and the shell should be checked for any signs of fading or discoloration.
+The suspension system should also be checked for signs of wear and tear, and the shell should be checked for fading or discoloration.

 Q: Who is responsible for inspecting hard hats?

 A: Both the employer and the employee are responsible for inspecting hard hats.
-Employers are responsible for providing hard hats that meet safety standards and ensuring that employees are trained on how to properly use and inspect them.
-Employees are responsible for inspecting their hard hats before each use and reporting any damage or defects to their employer.
+Employers are responsible for providing hard hats that meet safety standards and ensuring employees are trained to use and inspect them properly.
+Employees are responsible for checking their hard hats before each use and reporting any damage or defects to their employer.

 Q: What should be done if a hard hat is found to be damaged or defective?

-A: If a hard hat is found to be damaged or defective, it should be removed from service immediately and replaced.
-It is not safe to use a damaged hard hat as it may not provide adequate protection in the event of an impact, penetration, or electrical shock.
+A: If a hard hat is damaged or defective, it should be removed from service immediately and replaced.
+It is not safe to use a damaged hard hat, as it may not provide adequate protection in the event of an impact, penetration, or electrical shock.

 Final Thoughts

-As mentioned before, wearing a hard hat doesn’t make you invincible from risks and various hazards around your work environment.
+As mentioned, wearing a hard hat doesn’t make you invincible from risks and hazards around your work environment.

-Anything can happen unexpectedly; thus, you need to be prepared using a hard hat, and most of all, your conscious awareness.
+Anything can happen unexpectedly; thus, you must be prepared using a hard hat and your conscious awareness.